holderbaum/resume/resume.md

 the required environments I enabled the client to build an extensive unit test suite in ANSI C (MISRA compatible).

 Tags: **Coaching, Embedded Testing, Hardware Verification**
+Technologies: **C, Python, System Verilog**

 \vspace{1em}

+\newpage

 ### Building a Low Energy Microcontroller Bootloader (2015)

 I joined this project from the beginning as a Consultant and Software Developer.
 The client wanted to build a new generation of Low Energy Microcontroller for Power Applications.
 To enable a satisfying user experience for engineers working with the chip, a versatile but extremely small and fast bootloader had to be development.

 I focused on modern methodologies like Test Driven Development, Incremental Design and Continuous Integration to build, test and release a tailored Bootloader on Chip ROM with a specific aim towards zero defects.

 Tags: **Coaching, Embedded Testing, Hardware Verification**
+Technologies: **C, Python, System Verilog**

 \vspace{1em}